Oriental Orthodox theology

 Oriental Orthodox theology refers to the theological studies of God, Jesus, Mary and other Christian teachings within the context of the Oriental Orthodox Churches.
-The Oriental Orthodox Churches adhere to the faith and tenets set out by the Nicene Creed, and the Councils of Nicaea, Constantinople and Ephesus.
-The church uses the Bible, sacred traditions, historical interpretations by church fathers, and the Synods of the Church as its main source for theological studies.
+The Oriental Orthodox Churches adhere to the faith and tenets set out by the Nicene Creed and the councils of Nicaea, Constantinople and Ephesus.
+The churches use the Bible, sacred traditions, historical interpretations by Church Fathers, and the synods of the early Christian Church as its main source for theological studies.

 God

-The Oriental Orthodox Churches believe in Monotheism, the belief that there is only One God, who is transcendent and far beyond human comprehension.
-The church affirms the doctrine of the Trinity: God is One in Essence (Gr: οὐσία Ousia) but Three in Persons (Gr: ὑπόστασις Hypostasis) — Father, Son, and Holy Spirit, sharing One Will, One Work, and One Lordship.
-This doctrine is essential to the faith, with a particular emphasis on the mystery and transcendence of God.
-In their liturgy and theology, the church maintains a sense of awe and reverence for the divine, seeing God's essence as beyond full human comprehension.
+The Oriental Orthodox churches believe in monotheism, the belief that there is only one God, who is transcendent and far beyond human comprehension.
+Oriental Orthodox Christians affirm the doctrine of the Trinity: God is one essence (οὐσία) in three persons (ὑποστάσεις)—Father, Son, and Holy Spirit, sharing one will, work, and lordship.
+This doctrine is considered essential to the faith, with a particular emphasis on the mystery and transcendence of God.
+In its liturgy and theology, Oriental Orthodoxy maintains a sense of awe and reverence for the divine, seeing God's essence as beyond full human comprehension.

-The Father
+Father

-God the Father is called of the "Fountainhead of the Trinity".
-This does not mean that He is superior to the other Hypostasis, but it is referring to the fact that the other Two are defined by their relation to the Father, showing the inner mystical relations of the Holy Trinity.
+God the Father is called the "Fountainhead of the Trinity".
+This does not mean that he is superior to the other hypostases, but it is referring to the fact that the other two are defined by their relation to the Father, showing the inner mystical relations of the Holy Trinity.

-The Son
+Son

-God the Son is the "Word" or "Logos" of God, a concept that has its foundation in the first chapter of the Gospel of St. John.
-The Son is Begotten of the Father before all worlds.
-He is called "Light of Light," and "True God of True God".
-He is Jesus Christ.
+God the Son is the "Word" or "Logos" of God, a concept that has its foundation in the first chapter of the Gospel of John.
+The Son is begotten of the Father before all worlds.
+He is called "Light of Light" and "True God of True God".
+He is Jesus.

-The Holy Spirit
+Holy Spirit

-God the Holy Spirit, is called the "Wind" or "Breath" of God.
-He eternally proceeds from the Father, and is attributed with being the "Life giver" and the "Comforter".
+God the Holy Spirit is called the "Wind" or "Breath" of God.
+He eternally proceeds from the Father and is attributed with being the "Life-giver" and the "Comforter".